Die-hard “Fixer Upper” fans will be thrilled to hear that they can stay in homes that have appeared on the show in Waco, Texas.

 “They’re mostly women in their 50s and tend to be big ‘Fixer Upper’ fans or Baylor-oriented,” Dave Morrow said of visitors to his home, the Mailander House. “[The home’s interior] is very Zen.
 We keep it like Joanna does — no clutter.”

 Upon hearing the news, the Gaineses released a statement through Magnolia House spokesman Brock Murphy.
-Chip and Joanna renovated the now-bed-and-breakfast, and within hours of opening online reservations, the B&B was booked throughout 2016.
+Chip and Joanna renovated the now-bed-and-breakfast, and within hours of opening online reservations, the B&B was booked for months.

 “We have no problems with our clients’ interest in using sites like VRBO and Airbnb to rent out their homes.
 In fact, we get it.
 But we are going to be more strict with our contracts involving ‘Fixer Upper’ clients moving forward,” Murphy said in a statement.
 “We want to honor our national viewing audience.
 We want to do remodels for clients’ homes.
 That’s the true intent of our show, and we want to ensure that does not get lost in this new vacation rental trend.
 What started off with perfectly understandable intentions could cast a shadow of a doubt on the much bigger picture, and we are going to do our best to protect that moving forward.”